 History of the Pamunkey Fish Hatchery

 The Pamunkey Indians have depended on fishing, hunting, trapping and gardening for hundreds of years for our subsistence.
 One of the main staples of our diet for the past one hundred and fifty years has been fish, specifically shad and herring.
-The Pamunkeys also bartered these fish making them as integral part of our economy.
+Members of the Pamunkey Indian Tribe also bartered these fish making them an integral part of our economy.

 In 1998, The Pamunkey Tribal Government (PTG) moved to the next phase in developing the fish hatchery, which was tagging shad to help document life history characteristics.